Updated May 30, 2024

 With this new release, the DoD aims to streamline the process and lower the barrier of entry to save contractors’ resources.
 Allowing companies to create Plans of Action & Milestones (POA&Ms) as a placeholder enables them to work toward compliance while still receiving contract awards.[5]

 CMMC 2.0 was expected to be officially published in March 2023 and start appearing in contracts in May 2023.
 However, the timeline has been delayed due to personnel changes and COVID-19.
-While the DoD has released no information on the new timeline, industry experts speculate it will come into play in late 2023 or early 2024.
+CMMC 2.0 is now expected to be phased in starting in Q1 2025 and be included in all DoD contractor and subcontractor contracts by 2028.

 DIFFERENCES BETWEEN DFARS AND CMMC